 Deferred tax assets are recognized only if it is probable that future taxable amounts will be available to utilize those temporary differences and losses.
-As at December 31, 2019, the deferred tax asset utilization was supported primarily by future cashflows derived from the Company's independent year end reserve report using the total proven and probable cashflows.
-Given the current market conditions as a result of the COVID-19 outbreak, management has estimated that the total proven reserves of the Company more accurately support the future utilization of the deferred tax asset as at March 31, 2020.
-This change in estimate has resulted in the recognition of additional deferred income tax expense of \$2.7 million in the statement of (loss) and comprehensive (loss) for the three and nine months ended September 30, 2020 with a corresponding reduction to deferred tax asset.
+As at December 31, 2019, the deferred tax asset utilization was supported primarily by future cashflows derived from the Company's independent year end reserve report using the total proved and probable cashflows.
+Given the current market conditions as a result of the COVID-19 outbreak, management has estimated that the total proved reserves of the Company more accurately support the future utilization of the deferred tax asset as at March 31, 2020.
+This change in estimate has resulted in the recognition of additional deferred income tax expense of \$2.7 million in the statement of (loss) and comprehensive (loss) for the year ended December 31, 2020 with a corresponding reduction to deferred tax asset.